 Marina Rebeka’s discography includes collaborations with major labels such as Warner Classic, Deutsche Grammophon, BR Klassik, and Naxos.
 In 2018 she founded her own label, Prima Classic, under which she has released full opera recordings and solo albums, both as an artist and a producer.
 Her recordings have earned widespread critical acclaim and garnered numerous nominations and awards, including the International Classical Music Award (ICMA), Diapason d’Or, and the Diamant from France’s Opéra Magazine.

-Marina has been honored with many prestigious accolades, including being named the first-ever Artist-in-Residence with the Munich Radio Orchestra.
-She was also awarded the title of Best Female Singer of the Year by the International Classical Music Awards and received the Order of the Three Stars, Latvia’s highest honor, for her outstanding cultural contributions.
+Marina has been honoured with many prestigious accolades, including being appointed Chevaliere des Arts et des Lettres by France Republic, Best singer at Readers’ Choice Prize International Opera Awards and she has been named the first-ever Artist-in-Residence with the Munich Radio Orchestra.
+She was also awarded the title of the Best Female Singer of the Year by the International Classical Music Awards and received the Order of the Three Stars, Latvia’s highest honour, for her outstanding cultural contributions.